 If you’ve been searching for a tropical island retreat that offers warm and sunny beaches as well as cool elevated mountainous regions, Kauai is the answer.

-One major benefit to venturing on a helicopter tour is your ability to actually see all of the island in a breathtaking panoramic view.
+One major benefit to venturing on a helicopter tour is your ability to actually see all Kauai in a breathtaking panoramic view.
 Witnessing Hawaii’s fourth largest island by air guarantees that you will make the most of your time on your trip.
-There’s no wonder why helicopter tours are the most popular attraction on the island, almost three fourths of the island itself can only be accessed by air or boat.
+There’s no wonder why the helicopter tour is one of the most popular attractions in Kauai, almost three fourths of the island itself can only be accessed by air or boat.

 The only thing better than an information rich tour of a scenic tropical island is an information rich tour of a scenic tropical island with authentic local cuisine.
 A popular dinner cruise service is the Na Pali Coast Tours and it’s easy to see why.
 The coast is dotted with the jaw-dropping cliffs that helped to bring the island its fame.